smbowler/catstagram/CSS/README.md

 <img src="../img/comment.png" style="max-height: 450px">

-    e) Now click on the property value, where it says "70px" and using your up and down arrow keys, play around with the value while observing what is happening on your page. f)Refresh the page.
+    e) Now click on the property value, where it says "70px" and using your up and down arrow keys, play around with the value while observing what is happening on your page.
+Is the space underneath each comment changing? f)Refresh the page.
 Notice, did your changes stick?

 #### TODO #13: Center all of the content on the page